hardforkio/react-app-template/README.md

+# Template for react apps with some usefull extras:
 - Bootstrapped with create-react-app with typescript support,
-- Tests with Jest and Chai,
+- Tests with Jest, Chai and enzyme,
+- Code style and linting with eslint and prettier,
-- CI and coverage are Set up to work with CircleCI and Codecov.
+- CI and coverage are set up to work with CircleCI and Codecov.